kubernetes/website/docs/user-guide/ingress.md

 __Lines 10-12__: A backend is a service:port combination as described in the [services doc](/docs/user-guide/services).
 Ingress traffic is typically sent directly to the endpoints matching a backend.

 __Global Parameters__: For the sake of simplicity the example Ingress has no global parameters, see the [api-reference](https://releases.k8s.io/{{page.githubbranch}}/pkg/apis/extensions/v1beta1/types.go) for a full definition of the resource.
 One can specify a global default backend in the absence of which requests that don't match a path in the spec are sent to the default backend of the Ingress controller.
-Though the Ingress resource doesn't support HTTPS yet, security configs would also be global.

 ## Ingress controllers